When I first started working from home, I wrote about how much I loved it.

 Plan activities with people

 Again this seems like a no-brainer.
-But for someone that lives alone and is single, it suddenly takes on a lot more importance.
+But for someone who lives alone and is single, it suddenly takes on a lot more importance.

 Now I don’t have that, which is fine.
 The problem comes when you are spending too much time on your own (even I have my limits it seems).
-I don’t feel lonely but I can sometimes feel a bit isolated (and I am the first to admit that this can be a result of my own doing).
+I don’t feel lonely but I can sometimes feel isolated (and I’m the first to admit that this can be a result of my own doing).

 This might be a good time to point out that some people might have the exact opposite problem.
-They are surrounded by people all the time (often wanting something from them) and never have any time for themselves.
+They are surrounded by people all the time and never have any time for themselves.
 You might enjoy being in this situation but remember even the most extroverted people could benefit from five minutes of reflection time every now and then.

 Eat regular meals sitting at a table